 Spiral-plating yields a sample with bacteria localized on a surface, and not dispersed in a volume.
 This is suitable for testing the plasma needle, because plasma treatment is essentially a surface treatment.
-However, it has also been shown that plasma-generated radicals can be absorbed into the volume of a water sample, with a penetration depth of several mm [15].
+However, plasma-generated radicals can be absorbed into the volume of a water sample, with a penetration depth of several mm [15].